 We have now all the pieces to complete the proof of Theorem \ref{chage}.

 \begin{proof}[Proof of Theorem \ref{chage}, Part III] Let $F\in E_T$, and $f$ be its density function on $(0,T)$.
-Recall that our goal in this part is to show that if $f$ is decreasing with $\sup\{t: f(t)>0\}<T$, then for the intrinsic location functional $L_2(g,I)=\inf\{t\in I: g(t)=-1\}$, there exists a periodic ergodic process $\mathbf X$, such that $F$ is the distribution of $L_2$ on $[0,T]$ for $\mathbf X$.
-Note that since $f(t)$ can take value 0, by the definition of $E_T$, $F$ do not have a point mass at $T$ or at $\infty$.
+Recall that our goal in this part is to show that if $f$ is non-increasing with $\sup\{t: f(t)>0\}<T$, then for the intrinsic location functional $L_2(g,I)=\inf\{t\in I: g(t)=-1\}$, there exists a periodic ergodic process $\mathbf X$, such that $F$ is the distribution of $L_2$ on $[0,T]$ for $\mathbf X$.
+Note that since $f(t)$ takes value 0 as $t$ approaches $T$, by the definition of $E_T$, $F$ do not have a point mass at $T$.
 As a result, $F\in E_T^M$.
 Thus, by the proof of Proposition \ref{thmin}, $F$ is the distribution of $L_2$ for some periodic ergodic process with period 1. \end{proof}

 Denote by $\mathcal L_M$ the set of first-time intrinsic location functionals.
 Let $I_T^M=\bigcup_{L\in\mathcal L_M}I^M_{L,T}$ be the collection of all the possible distributions for first-time intrinsic location functionals and periodic stationary processes with period 1 on $[0,T]$.
-Denote by $A^M_T$ the class of probability distribution on $(0,T)$ with the properties that the corresponding density is c\`{a}dl\`{a}g and decreasing.
-We would like to give a verification whether a function in $A_M^T$ is also in $I^M_T$.
+Denote by $A^M_T$ the class of probability distribution on $(0,T)$ with the properties that the corresponding density is c\`{a}dl\`{a}g and non-increasing.
+We would like to give a verification whether a function in $A^M_T$ is also in $I^M_T$.
 The recently developed concept of joint mixability \citep{wang2013bounds} is helpful.

-In the following part, for any set $A$ of distributions, we write $f\in_{d} A$, if there exists $F\in A$ such that $f$ is the corresponding density of $F$.
+In the following part, for any set $A$ of distributions, we write $f\in_{d} A$, if there exists $F\in A$ such that $f$ is the corresponding density part of $F$.

 In the definition below, we slightly generalize the concept of joint mixability to the case of possibly countably many distributions.
 In the following $N$ is either a positive integer or it is infinity.
 If $N=\infty$, we interpret any tuple $(x_1,\dots,x_N)$ as $(x_i,~i=1,2,\dots)$.
-Joint mixability and intrinsic locations are connected in Proposition \ref{prop:jm} below.
+Joint mixability and intrinsic location functionals are connected in Proposition \ref{prop:jm} below.

 \begin{definition}\citep{wang2013bounds} Suppose $N\in \mathbb N\cup\{\infty\}$.
 A random vector $(X_1,\dots,X_N)$ is said to be a joint mix if $\mathbb P(\sum_{i=1}^N X_i = C)=1$ for some $C\in \mathbb R$.
 An $N$-tuple of distributions $(F_1,\dots,F_N)$ is said to be jointly mixable if there exists a joint mix $\mathbf X=(X_1,\dots,X_N)$ such that $X_i\sim F_i$, $i=1,\dots,N$. \end{definition}